mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 Yes, I could see the fire, but the glow was faint – too faint to keep the injured warm, and barely large enough to cook for more than a few people – but I didn't tell the others.
 Their disappointment would turn them against me soon if I didn't think of something fast.

-"Annu.
-We need to get out of here."
+"Annu," I said, "We need to get out of here."

+"Not so fast."

+Setre's voice pierced me, made me wince in frustration.
+I had forgotten how much she cared for preparation.

 <!--
   - If Linyu, Annu and the Saffas go to the hideout, it would be like part2 all over again